Spring rolls are a fun way to eat your veggies and a refreshing way to replace sandwiches in warm weather.

 Customize Your Spring Rolls

 You can customize your spring rolls with any fruits and vegetables you like.
-I've made with and without cilantro, raw zucchini, strawberries, blueberries, and watermelon.
+I've made with and without cilantro, raw zucchini, cucumbers, strawberries, and watermelon.
 My base is always shredded cabbage and carrots, though.

 How Many Spring Rolls Should You Eat?